nahidalamgh/API-Lab-1/PIXIP/Christina/PixiJS example 1 - Christina/README.md

 It can be useful in different websites and also games for magnifying anything, as in my example that I downloaded from PixiJS), a map.

+The code was downloaded from the pixiJS library and changed by Christina Eric.